How to Talk to Your Pastor About His Child

 Talking to the pastor about his child’s misbehavior does not bother some people at all.

 I love those people.

-Like it’s no big deal that my kid said two words IN CHURCH that he’s not allowed to say at
+Like it’s no big deal that my kid said three words IN CHURCH that he’s not allowed to say at

 home anywhere ever.